simeononsecurity/simeononsecurity.ch/content/red-team-course/foundations-networking-and-active-directory/index.en.md

 *This module is foundational reading for the whole course, about 12 minutes.
 Do not skip it.*

+> **Why it matters:** The protocol wrapper decides whether your C2 reads as browsing or as an anomaly, and the domain structure decides the escalation path.
+The DC holds the hashes.

 ______

 ## Key Terms